w3c/p2p-webtransport/explainer.md

 }
 ```

-## Example of showing notifications pushed from the server, with responses
+## Example of receiving notifications pushed from the server, with responses

 ```javascript
 const host = 'example.com';